okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/index.md

 ---
 title: Run the sample apps
-excerpt: Steps to run the sample widget and SDK applications.
+excerpt: Steps to run the sample Widget and SDK applications.
 layout: Guides
 sections:
  - main